Osteopathy is a form of manual medicine which recognises the important link between the structure of the body and the way it functions.

 Working in partnership with Osteopathy Works

-An initial case history is taken to discuss your presenting complaint, a relevant medical history is also taken in order to diagnose and treat effectively.
+An initial case history is taken to discuss your presenting complaint.
+A relevant medical history is also taken in order to diagnose and treat effectively.
 A diagnosis of the presenting complaint is made.
 Occasionally, if required, you may be referred to another medical professional specific to your needs.
 A physical examination will be conducted to help diagnose and identify restrictions in the body.
 Osteopathic techniques targeted to your problem will be used to help facilitate the healing process.
-During the course of treatment you may be given advice on such things as lifestyle changes, as well as exercise and stretches to help healing and prevention of reoccurrence.
+During the course of treatment you may be given advice on such things as lifestyle changes, as well as exercise and stretches to aid healing and help prevent reoccurrence.

 - Focuses on the whole body, not just the spine.